-Goal 5: Parents/Guardians will develop a deeper understanding of the educational system and the decision making process of the Local Control Accountability Plan so that they can provide support for their children as they learn the CCSS & NGSS standards in the 21st Century classroom.
+Supplemental funds are being expended in the following ways for unduplicated students that are above services and actions for all students, to support Goal 5: Parents/Guardians will develop a deeper understanding of the educational system and the decision making process of the Local Control Accountability Plan so that they can provide support for their children as they learn the CCSS & NGSS standards in the 21st Century classroom.
+The following activities are intended to support students who are English Learners, Socio-economically disadvantaged or Foster Youth:

-5.3 Increase the district-wide Parent Liaison services to provide greater support, including focused outreach to parents/guardians to ensure access to technology and content area parent education services and to maximize access to the National School Lunch Program (NSLP) for qualified students to better meet student nutritional and educational needs.
+Increase parent access and understanding of their role in their child's educational journey specifically for students who are English Learners, Socio-economically disadvantaged or Foster Youth: through Parent Liaison services to provide greater support, including focused outreach to parents/guardians to ensure access to technology and content area parent education services and to maximize access to the National School Lunch Program (NSLP) for qualified students to better meet student nutritional and educational needs.
+(5.3)